tardate/LittleCodingKata/rust/cli-catsay/README.md

 is used to demonstrate techniques for making command-line programs with Rust.

 * accepting command-line arguments
+* colorized text
+* reading from files
+* printing errors
+* integration testing

 ## Building catsay

+Start a new project:

 ```sh
 cargo new --bin catsay